October color on Pack Monadnock

 boston-skyline-cropped

 When I took my kids to Pack Monadnock when they were little, the first thing they wanted to check from the summit was whether it was “a Boston day,” clear enough to see Beantown’s skyline.
-Today was a Boston day.
+This was a Boston day.

-A pair of real Granite State walkers
+A pair of real Granite State walkers, covering NH north to south

 How many miles have I walked this year?
 A couple of hundred, if my journal is accurate, averaging a measly couple of dozen each month.
 Well, my knee hurt for awhile.
 The weather wasn’t always nice.
 I was busy.
 Blah, blah, blah … and just think, I fancy myself the Granite State Walker.